ilhancengiz/docker-ci-build-dotnetcore-webapi-redis/README.md

  2- Create a new instance to play with

- 3- Clone this repo to instance
+ 3- Clone this repo to instance (git clone https://github.com/ilhancengiz/dotnetcore-webapi-redis.git)

- 4- Run below docker commands
+ 4- Navigate to project folder (cd dotnetcore-webapi-redis/)

+ 5- Run "docker-compose -d up" command

- 5- Check instance's 5091 port link with /api/values added.
+ 6- Check instance's 5091 port link with /api/values added.

- 6- Congrats!!
+ 7- Congrats!!
 You're running a ASP.NET Core Wep API project with Redis in Docker Containers on linux host :)